-There are many people coming together to bring this vision to reality, a true community that cares deeply and is willing to wrestle with the tough questions, a community that knows it doesn’t have to agree on everything, but agrees to care for our young people because they matter.
+There are many people coming together to bring this vision to reality, a true community that cares deeply and is willing to wrestle with the tough questions, a community that agrees to surround and encourage our young people because they matter.
 All of them.
 No exceptions.

 Join us.
 Connectedness is not just for them.
 It’s for you, too.
 There are so, so many ways to be involved, and what you bring to the table is important.

 “Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it’s the only thing that ever has.” ~Margaret Mead